 There can be multiple views of a type with varying sets of operations.
 An incomplete type represents an incomplete view (see 3.10.1) of a type with a very restricted usage, providing support for recursive data structures.
 A private type or private extension represents a partial view (see 7.3) of a type, providing support for data abstraction.
-The full view (see 3.2.1) of a type provides its complete declaration.
-An incomplete or partial view is considered a composite type.
+The full view (see 3.2.1) of a type represents its complete definition.
+An incomplete or partial view is considered a composite type, even if the full view is not.